archiecrewgee/archies-standard-library/explorations/README.md

 # Memory Bridge

-The memory bridge exists to abstract and simplify the process of syncing and interacting with different memory paradigms on embedded devices.
+The memory bridge exists to abstract and simplify the process of syncing and interacting with different memory mediums on embedded devices.
 The example usage would be an MCU that must interface with and sync its FLASH memory, and say two external peripherals.

 The goals consist of two stages: